leoniv/ass_ole-rubify/README.md

 the `GenericWrapper` instances depending on the `WIN32OLE` object type.

-Third thing of this gem is the `GlobContext` - special wrapper for "global context" and wrapping `NewObject` ole method for wrapping all `WIN32OLE` in `GenericWrapper`.
+Third thing of this gem is the `GlobContext` - special wrapper for "global context" methods like a `NewObject` etc for wrapping all `WIN32OLE` in the `GenericWrapper`.

 `GlobContext` also has `GlobContext::Mixins` which includes in the `GlobContext` depending on the ole runtime type. `GlobContext::Mixins` isn't